 Tips for sending items

 If you don't see the recipient in the AirDrop window or sheet:

 - Make sure that both devices have AirDrop turned on and are within 30 feet (9 meters) of each other.

 - If you're sending to an iPhone, iPad, or iPod touch:

 - Your Mac needs to be a 2012 or newer model with OS X Yosemite or later.

-- The iOS device must have Personal Hotspot turned off in Settings > Cellular.
+- The iOS device must be using iOS 7 or later and have Personal Hotspot turned off in Settings > Cellular.

 - If you're sending to a Mac:

 - If the receiving Mac is using OS X Mavericks, Mountain Lion, or Lion, it needs to have an AirDrop window open: choose Go > AirDrop from the menu bar in the Finder.